hpi-swa-teaching/IMAPClient/packages/IMAPClient-Tests.package/ICEndPointOfflineTest.class/README.md

-This class tests for an Endpoint oflline mode and synchronisation with the server when online.
+This class tests oflline mode funtionality and synchronisation with the server when online again.